NuGet/docs.microsoft.com-nuget/docs/what-is-nuget.md

 ---
-title: What is NuGet and what does it do? | Microsoft Docs
+title: What is NuGet and what does it do?
+description: A comprehensive introduction to what NuGet is and does
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 01/10/2018
 ms.topic: overview
-ms.prod: nuget
-ms.technology: null
-description: A comprehensive introduction to what NuGet is and does
-keywords: NuGet package manager, consumption, package creation, package hosting, .NET packages, .NET Core packages ms.reviewer:
-- karann-msft
-- unniravindranathan
-ms.workload:
- - "dotnet"
- - "aspnet"
 ---

 # An introduction to NuGet